pwlandoll/cs470-image-processing/README.md

 2. **Get the Code:** Either clone the repository, or download the plugin folder.
 3. **Install Plugin Files:** From Fiji's `Plugins` menu, select `Install PlugIn...`, and select `Medical_Image_Processing.py`.

+## Usage Instructions
+### Macros
+This plugin allows a user to define Fiji macros (`.ijm` files) and generalizes them to apply to a large collection of files.
+A sample macro file is included.
+### R Script
+The plugin asks for an R script to be run after processing images.
+A template R script is included to demonstrate how to open the resulting data.
+A sample R script is also included.

 ## Other Notes
 ### Final .zip File
 The final product will be delivered as a .zip file that will contain: